mrowe/mikerowecode.com/_posts/2003-04-09-linux-compaq-evo-n600c.md

+---
+layout: post
-Linux on a Compaq EVO N600c
+title: Linux on a Compaq EVO N600c
+---

 There are [several good resources][1] for getting Linux running on a Compaq EVO laptop.
 A tip I haven't found elsewhere: unless you disable